 What Is Autism Spectrum Disorder?

-Autism Spectrum Disorder is a specific type of neurodevelopmental condition.
-The Centers for Disease Control and Prevention estimate that 1 in 68 children in America is autistic.
+ASD is a specific type of neurodevelopmental condition.
+The Centers for Disease Control and Prevention (CDC) estimates that 1 in 68 U.S. children are autistic.

-One of the most recognizable signs is delayed verbal communication in young children.
+One of the most recognizable signs of autism is delayed verbal communication in young children.
 Children may talk at much later ages and sometimes not at all.
 The disorder can reliably be diagnosed in children by age 2.